ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-26. What is the term used to describe the first derivative of the log-likelihood function?
+Q. What is the term used to describe the first derivative of the log-likelihood function?

 <details><summary><b>Answer</b></summary>